 - 2.1.
 Board means the Board of Trustees. - 2.2.
 District means the Ottawa-Carleton District School Board (OCDSB). - 2.3.
-Diversity means the presence of a wide range of human qualities and attributes within a group, organization, or society.
-The dimensions of diversity include, but are not limited to, age, ancestry, colour, citizenship, creed, culture, ethnic origin, family status, gender, gender identity, gender expression, language, marital status, physical and intellectual ability, place of origin, race, sex, sexual orientation, and socio-economic status. - 2.4.
+Diversity refers to the presence of a wide range of human qualities and attributes within a group, organization, or society.
+The dimensions of diversity include, but are not limited to, age, ancestry, colour, citizenship, creed, culture, ethnic origin, family status, gender, gender identity, gender expression, immigration status, language, marital status, physical and intellectual ability, place of origin, race, racial identity, sex, sexual orientation, and socio-economic status. - 2.4.
 Equality means treating people the same way, to give everyone equal access to opportunities and benefits in society. - 2.5.
-Equity means the removal of disparity and disproportionality between groups, using extra and different measures to bring about the condition of same status, which is a state of equality.
-It does not mean treating everyone the same. - 2.6.
-Hiring means the process for selecting candidates for available positions, including all stages from setting job requirements to the recruitment, application, screening and
+Equity refers to fairness of treatment and processes by the removal of systemic barriers, disparity and disproportionality between groups, using extra and positive measures to bring about equal access to opportunities and benefits in society.
+It does not mean treating everyone the same.

-- selection processes.
+- 2.6.
+Hiring means the process for selecting candidates for available positions, including all stages from setting job requirements to the recruitment, application, screening and selection processes.
 The selection process may include multiple sources and methods such as interviews, written assignments and references. - 2.7.
 Promotion means the process of advancement from one position to another position within the organization that is classified at a higher level, has a higher salary range, and, often, more and higher-level responsibilities. - 2.8.
 Recruitment means the process for advertising, posting, and other outreach activities to attract potential candidates based on the unique needs of OCDSB schools and their communities and central departments. - 2.9.
-Special Program means the special measures permitted under the Ontario Human Rights Code to help create opportunities for people who experience discrimination, economic hardship and disadvantage.
-To be a special program, the program must meet one of the following conditions: - a) it must relieve hardship or economic disadvantage, or - b) it must help disadvantaged people achieve, or try to achieve, equal opportunity, or - c) it must help eliminate discrimination.
+Special Program refers to the special measures permitted under the Ontario Human Rights Code to help create opportunities for people who experience discrimination, inequality, hardship or economic disadvantage.
+The Code also protects these programs from attack by people who do not experience the same disadvantage.
+To be a special program, the program must meet one of the following conditions: - a) It relieves hardship or economic disadvantage, or - b) It helps disadvantaged people or groups to achieve, or try to achieve, equal opportunity, or - c) It helps eliminate discrimination.